gvb1234/bezier-scribble/README.md

 Also, up to that point, I had never written a GUI app, so I wanted to learn.
 I have no idea why I did it in perl+Gtk2 (at the time) and not in python, but, here it is, finally ported to Gtk3 and significantly cleaned up.

+# Update

+I ported this to python3 a while ago.
+Code is much cleaner in python...